Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Acknowledgements

 \section{Acknowledgements}

 We thank Surabhi Sachdev and Tito Dal Canton for carefully reviewing our manuscript and providing useful comments.
 We also thank Shaon Ghosh and Leo P. Singer for illuminating discussions.
 We are grateful to Stephen Fairhurst for clarifications on \citep{Fairhurst1, Fairhurst2}, Srashti Goyal for help with the \textsc{PyCBC} \citep{pycbc_software} implementation of the antenna pattern functions, and Varun Bhalerao and Shabnam Iyyani for suggestions on possible uses of early warning for gamma-ray and radio telescopes.
 SJK's, MKS's, MAS's and PA's research was supported by the Department of Atomic Energy, Government of India.
 In addition, SJK's research was funded by the Simons Foundation through a Targeted Grant to the International Centre for Theoretical Sciences, Tata Institute of Fundamental Research (ICTS-TIFR).
 PA's research was funded by the Max Planck Society through a Max Planck Partner Group at ICTS-TIFR and by the Canadian Institute for Advanced Research through the CIFAR Azrieli Global Scholars program.
+DC is supported by the Illinois Survey Science Fellowship of the Center for AstroPhysical Surveys at the University of Illinois at Urbana-Champaign.
 DC would like to thank the ICTS-TIFR for their generous hospitality; a part of this work was done during his visit to ICTS.
 Numerical calculations reported in this paper were performed using the Alice cluster at ICTS-TIFR.